 Your Registered Building Practitioner Checklist

 Do you need to become a registered building practitioner?
 Well, most tradespeople aren't exactly sure if they are over extending their services beyond the legal limits.
-That is why making a checklist is the best first steps to take towards becoming a registered builder, to help you edge your way closer to that goal, here are requirements to add to your list.
+That is why making a checklist is the best first step to take towards becoming a registered builder, to help you edge your way closer to that goal, here are requirements to add to your list.

 - If you are performing building work such as painting, re-blocking, demolishing a structure, or any building work that exceeds $10,000, or that requires a permit.